puzzle/kubernetes-techlab/labs/03_first_steps.md

 ```

-**Note:** Namespaces created via `kubectl`,have to be assigned to a Project in Order to be seen inside the Rancher WebGUI.
-Ask your Teacher for the assignement
+**Note:** Namespaces created via `kubectl`, have to be assigned to your project in order to be seen inside the Rancher WebGUI.
+Ask your teacher for the assignement.

 ## Exercise: LAB3.2 discover the web console